teegrg/namastecards-frontend/README.md

 ## Features

-- Display a about and review section on landing page.
-- Option to fetch all quotes, filter by favorite, and order by author's name.
+- Displays home on landing page with collection and customize links.
 - Create, update, and delete card via API.
 - Simple and intuitive interface.